Xilinx/VMC_Help/AIE/FFT_Dynamic_Point/README.md

 **Note**:

-- Every input frame must be appended by a header.
+- Every input frame must be prepended by a header.
 - If the FFT size (N) is smaller than the frame size, the block takes the N point FFT of the first N samples in the input frame, and discards the rest of the samples in the frame.